Unlevered Free Cash Flow (UFCF): Definition, Formula, and Step-by-Step Calculation

 What positive vs negative UFCF tells you

-Positive UFCF means operations generate more cash than they consume after accounting for necessary reinvestment.
-Negative UFCF means more cash is being consumed than operations generate, which typically happens during growth mode when companies invest heavily in expansion.
+Negative UFCF means more cash is being consumed than operations generate.
+This typically happens during growth mode when companies invest heavily in expansion.
 Fast-growing companies often show strong profits but negative UFCF because they're building inventory, extending customer credit, and investing in equipment.
-This pattern is normal during growth phases but becomes concerning if it persists after reaching operational maturity.

 How management and investors use UFCF in decision-making